 Growing up was fun.
 School holidays took me to the countryside, where I was acquainted with folklore life.
-I have done strange but funny things like wearing a girl’s skirt to play with other toddlers (that’s a story for another day), returning to bury a dead crab in the stream, attempted to raise spiders, frogs, hoppers, caterpillars, and a sickly squirrel.
+I have done strange but funny things like wearing a girl’s skirt to play with other children (that’s a story for another day), returning to the stream to bury a dead crab I killed, attempted to raise spiders, frogs, hoppers, caterpillars, and a sickly squirrel.
 Oh, I also tried to grow wild rice on crushed rock.

 I remember some tales vividly and struggle to recollect others.
 The simple stories I still remember, but the longer ones have significant parts of it forgotten.